wschella/procgen-companion/README.md

 cases: [[1, !R [5, 10]]]
 then: [180]
 default: 0

+# With three cases, and no default.
+# The tool will throw an error and stop if agent.positions.0.x takes values other than those specified, e.g. 15.
+!ProcIf
+value: agent.positions.0.x
+cases: [1, !R [2, 9], 10]
+then: [0, 90, 180]
 ```

 ### Make the same choice for a list of values